Funding your degree - Kent and Medway Medical School

 NHS Bursary

-From the fifth year of study, you may receive an NHS Bursary, in place of government funding‡.
+From the fifth year of study, if eligible, you will receive an NHS Bursary, in place of government funding.
 This may include:

 Disabled Students Allowance (DSA)

-The DSA is a UK government support fund for eligible students with physical, mental, and learning disabilities, including dyslexia and dyspraxia.
+The Disabled Student Allowance (DSA) is a UK government support fund for eligible students with physical, mental, and learning disabilities, including dyslexia and dyspraxia.
 You may be entitled to apply to this fund to help you with your studies if you are a home student.

-Please contact the KMMS Student Life and Wellbeing team or the University of Kent Student Support and Wellbeing team to discuss this further.
+Please contact the KMMS Student Life and Guidance team or the University of Kent Student Support and Wellbeing team to discuss this further.

 Scholarships